-How the Rich Use the Government to Enrich Themselves
+How Wealthy People Use the Government to Enrich Themselves

 What economists call rent-seeking is bad for economic efficiency by definition: it’s the attempt to make profits through the political process rather than by creating value for customers.
 The effects on the distribution of income, however, are unclear: rent-seeking could be progressive, regressive, or a wash.
 When the era of activist government really kicked off during the New Deal, lots of regulatory interventions in the economy — some of which we consider bad policies that stifled competition and cartelized industries — nonetheless had progressive consequences.
 Think rent control, universal service requirements, and of course pro-union labor legislation.
 Even when policies favored big business, those businesses frequently had large, semi-skilled, unionized workforces, so some of the rents got shared with workers in the form of higher pay.
 In more recent decades, though, regulatory interventions that favor the rich have been the norm.

 One reason is the decline of unions: nothing has replaced them as a muscular lobby for government interventions on behalf of the less-well-off.
-Meanwhile, the biggest, most technologically progressive industries (which are usually the focus of regulatory activity) now hire mostly highly-skilled workers.
+Meanwhile, the biggest, most technologically progressive industries (which are usually the focus of regulatory activity) now hire mostly highly skilled workers.
 So subsidies to these companies don’t leak out much to ordinary workers.

 Isn’t it simply the case that a ton of powerful progressives benefit greatly from the rent-seeking you document in the book?
 I don’t expect the doctors and lawyers and finance types who provide the Democratic Party with a big chunk of its funding, for example, to be all that sympathetic to the idea that they’re contributing to the inequality some of them rail against every two or four years.
 This seems like a pretty serious impasse.